Your Questions About Ohio Theft Laws Answered

 Second-degree felony theft results when the value of the stolen property is between $750,000 and $1,500,000.

-Felony theft in the second degree is punishable by a fine up to $15,000 and a minimum prison sentence between two and eight years.
+Felony theft in the second degree is punishable by a fine of up to $15,000 and a minimum prison sentence of between two and eight years.

 First-Degree Felony Theft (Aggravated Theft)

-When property or services have taken are worth more than $1,500,000, the theft is a first-degree felony.
+When property or services that have been taken are worth more than $1,500,000, the theft is a first-degree felony.

-Criminal penalties for felony theft of the first degree include a fine up to $20,000 and a minimum prison sentence between three and 11 years.
+Criminal penalties for felony theft of the first degree include a fine of up to $20,000 and a minimum prison sentence between three and 11 years.

 Facing Theft Charges in Ohio?
 Contact a Defense Lawyer at Gounaris Abboud, LPA

 If you are facing a theft crime charge, your next step is to seek help from an experienced theft crimes attorney.

 At Gounaris Abboud, LPA, our job is to protect your rights.
 The theft crimes defense lawyers at Gounaris Abboud can help you understand the charges you face and explain how to present your best defense.